Exact and approximate inference in graphical models: variable elimination and beyond: From Variable Elimination to Message Passing

-When the graph of the original graphical model is not a tree, the two-pass message passing algorithm can no more be applied.
-Still, for general graphical models, this message passing approach can be generalized in two different ways.
+When the factor graph of the graphical model is not a tree, the two-pass message passing algorithm can no more be applied directly as is because of the loops.
+Yet, for general graphical models, this message passing approach can be generalised in two different ways.

-\begin{itemize} \item One can compute a tree decomposition, as previously shown.
+\begin{itemize} \item A tree decomposition can be computed, as previously discussed in Section \ref{sec: tdbbe}.
 Message passing can then be applied on the resulting cluster tree, handling each cluster as a cross-product of variables following a block-by-block approach.
 This yields an exact algorithm, for which computations can be expensive (exponential in the treewidth) and space intensive (exponential in the separator size).
-A typical example of such algorithm is the algebraic exact message passing algorithm of~\cite{Shafer88,Shenoy90}. \item Alternatively, the Loopy Belief Propagation algorithm~\citep{FreyMacKay98} is another extension of Message Passing in which messages updates are repeated, in arbitrary order through all edges (possibly many times through each edge), until a termination condition is met.
+A typical example of such algorithm is the algebraic exact message passing algorithm~\citep{Shafer88,Shenoy90}. \item Alternatively, the Loopy Belief Propagation algorithm~\citep{FreyMacKay98} is another extension of message passing in which messages updates are repeated, in arbitrary order through all edges (possibly many times through each edge), until a termination condition is met.
 The algorithm returns approximations of the marginal probabilities (over variables and pairs of variables).
-The quality of the approximation and the convergence to steady state messages are not guaranteed (hence, the importance of the termination condition).
+The quality of the approximation and the convergence to steady-state messages are not guaranteed, hence, the importance of the termination condition.
 However, it has been observed that LBP often provides good estimates of the marginals, in practice.
-A deeper analysis of message-passing algorithms will be provided in Section~\ref{sec: variational}. \end{itemize}
+A deeper analysis of the Loopy Belief Propagation algorithm is postponed to Section~\ref{sec: variational}. \end{itemize}

-We have described above the Sum-product algorithm.
-Max-product, Max-sum algorithms can be equivalently defined, for exact computation or approximation of the $\max$-marginal of a joint distribution or its logarithm.
-In algebraic language, updates like defined in formula (\ref{sumprod}) take the general form:

-As for sum-product, the resulting algorithm computes exact $\Aplus$-marginals on a tree-structured graphical model from which the mode of the distribution can be computed while on general graphical models, it provides only approximations.